Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Discussion

 Our current study primarily focuses on a fundamental form of neurofeedback, leaving several promising extensions for future studies.
-First, our control task involves single-attempt imitation of a single target axis; extending this to tasks with multiple attempts, more challenging control objectives, and additional target axes could provide a more comprehensive assessment of model capabilities.
+First, our control task involves single-attempt manipulation of a single target axis defined by a single layer; extending this to tasks with axes defined using multiple layers (see Appendix \ref{sec:layer_concat_control} for preliminary results), multiple attempts, more challenging control objectives, and additional target axes could provide a more comprehensive assessment of model capabilities.
 Second, applying this paradigm to other metacognitive tasks from neuroscience --- such as confidence judgments, error monitoring, or post-decision wagering --- could further clarify the scope of LLMs' self-monitoring abilities.
 Third, while our analysis focused exclusively on the residual stream, other model components --- such as attention head outputs, intermediate MLP activations, and layer-wise logits --- warrant investigation.
 Fourth, we examined directions defined by PCA and LR, but other linear directions (e.g., features from sparse autoencoders \citep{bricken2023monosemanticity,templeton2024scaling} and circuits from transcoders \citep{lindsey2025biology,ameisen2025circuit}) may yield richer insights.